Why: Mastering the Steps of Creating an Art Photograph

 - Tackle technical limitations of cameras such as noise reduction or sharpening.

 Post processing is essential to creating a beautiful photograph.
 A photographer must master all the techniques accordingly.
 We are seeing more and more photographers calling on professional developers and designers to process their photos.
 It has become commonplace.
-They do so either because they are not computer literate or because of lack of time to perform these time-consuming tasks.
+They do so either because they are not literate in the computer programs or because of a lack of time to perform these time-consuming tasks.

 We believe that in artistic photography, even if the photographer gives precise directions, the result will not be in keeping with his artistic approach.
 Another being can never fully capture what the artist himself would have completed.

 The Third Step in the Creation of an Art Photograph: The Printing